zesk/build/documentation/template/docs/README.md

   correct path setup to your project root).
 - Run the installer it before you need this code (will be installed at `./bin/build`)
 - `source bin/build/tools.sh` to load the library and use any function defined

-Various patterns exist in this code base which make sense to have scripts which fail in a reliable way which reveals the source issue and are suggested to be used within your own tools.

 To install globally: